 This Easter holidays, I took a trip up to Pembrokeshire for the first time.
 Most of my trips to Wales have been to Snowdonia, Cardiff or the Gower Peninsula but I’ve heard loads and loads of great things about the Pembrokeshire coast so decided to head up there for a little road-trip.
-There are lots of great places to visit and things to do in Pembrokeshire but the thing that stood out to me and was going to be the cherry on the top of our trip was a visit to Skomer Island to try and spot some Puffins!
+There are lots of great places to visit and things to do in Pembrokeshire but the thing that stood out to me and was going to be the cherry on the top of our trip was a visit with my binoculars to Skomer Island to try and spot some Puffins!
+You can find good spotting equipment reviews at Opticsmag or do your own research.

 After arriving at a place run by The Wildlife Trust called Lockley Lodge at 8:30am (it’s a very popular place to go and visitors are limited to 250 per day!), we bought two landing tickets and hung around on the beach before boarding a small boat with 48 others to the island.